-If you or a loved one suffered a traumatic brain injury due to someone else’s negligence, contact a Salem personal injury attorney at Kelly & Associates for help.
+If you or a loved one suffered a traumatic brain injury due to someone else’s negligence, contact a Salem personal injury attorney at Michael Kelly for help.

 Despite some incredible advancements in technology and medical science, the human brain remains largely a mystery.
 We know that there are over 100 billion neurons in the brain, all connected like a network.
 So it’s no surprise that, despite recent advances in medical science, even experts find themselves squinting in the dark somewhat.
 However, scientists are beginning to understand the crucial mysteries of the brain to start making headway in addressing them.

 Naturally, this is a topic of immediate concern for anyone whose loved one has recently received a TBI (traumatic brain injury), also referred to as intracranial injury.
 Traumatic brain injury can be caused by a violent jolt or blow to the body or head, or when an object penetrates the skull and reaches the brain tissue.

 Fortunately, most traumatic brain injuries are mild.
 However, there’s no one size fits all, and all severity levels of traumatic brain injury have the potential to cause long-lasting disability.